luckyshot/ga-feedback/README.md

 ![Feedback dialog](https://cloud.githubusercontent.com/assets/141241/6185199/f122f686-b36b-11e4-8858-fb8869824b82.png)

 The user can select what type of feedback to send and fill in a text box.
+Once the user clicks <em>Send</em> a Thank you message shows up and the dialog disappears.

+#### Monitoring feedback

-Feedback submissions are saved as Events in Google Analytics (Reporting > Behaviour > Events)
+Feedback submissions are saved as Events in Google Analytics (<em>Reporting</em> > <em>Behaviour</em> > <em>Events</em>)

+- Event Category: Feedback
+- Event Action: Problem, Suggestion, Compliment or Other
+- Event Label: User's feedback

 ## Setup

-- Load the .js file after the Google Analytics code
+- Load the <code>feedback.js</code> file after the Google Analytics code
-- Done.

-Optional: You can configure everything (button text, question, type of feedback, etc.)
+- Initialize the Feedback widget with your parameters, here's some examples:

+#### English

 <pre>Namespace.gaf.init( {
 	'open': 'Feedback',